vagundav/vagundav/README.md

 Create visualization screen using webview component.

 ## Testing
-Use Case: User can switch on home device using Vizualization.
+Use Case: User can switch an home device using Vizualization.
 After shutting down and reopening an application have home devices corresponding value as in previous run of application.

 <details>
 <summary>Test 1 - on/off button</summary>